- Animal Care Facilities

 Environmental Health Services

 - Septage Disposal Services (Septic Tank Pump Trucks) are persons authorized to clean or remove the contents from septic tanks, grease interceptors, privies, or other receptacles associated with an OSTDS.
 The septage removed from these receptacles must be disposed of at an approved treatment facility.
-The requirements and a list of equipment needed for septage disposal services can be found in Chapter 64E-6.010, F.A.C.
+The requirements and a list of equipment needed for septage disposal services can be found in 62-6, Florida Administrative Code.

 - Temporary Toilet Services are persons servicing portable restrooms, portable hand washing facilities and portable or stationary holding tanks.
 Waste collected from these facilities must be disposed of at an approved treatment facility.
-The requirements and a list of equipment needed for temporary toilet services can be found in Chapter 64E-6.0101, F.A.C.
+The requirements and a list of equipment needed for temporary toilet services can be found in 62-6, Florida Administrative Code.

 To provide service to aerobic treatment units (ATU), an annual service permit must be obtained from the county health department.
-Form DH4066, Application for a Maintenance Service Permit must be submitted with applicable fees to the county in which the business is located.
+DEP 4066 Application for Maintenance Service Permit must be submitted with applicable fees to the county in which the business is located.

 - ATU Maintenance Entities are persons authorized by ATU manufacturers to provide service to the units.
 ATU owners are required to contract with a maintenance entity to provide service to their unit.
 The maintenance entity is required to service the ATU under contract at least two times per year.
-The requirements for ATU maintenance entities can be found in Chapter 64E-6.012, F.A.C.
+The requirements for ATU maintenance entities can be found in 62-6, Florida Administrative Code.